7 Cool Alternatives to the Handshake

 Why avoid a handshake?

-Handshakes are a huge part of many cultures, indeed, this British study revealed that the average person shakes 15,000 hands in their lifetime.
+Handshakes are a huge part of many cultures, indeed, the average person shakes 15,000 hands in their lifetime.
 Obviously these numbers will likely drastically change given our current climate but scientists have been warning us against handshakes long before this global pandemic.

 In general, hands harbor three times more bacteria than the forearm or the elbow and by shaking someone’s hand you are just transferring staggering amounts of bacteria.
 Even though we’re all washing our hands much more frequently, it is still best to avoid it altogether.